nhotalling/hpmanager-ts/README.md

 Other damage notes:

 - Negative damage values are ignored.
-- Only standard [Damage Types](https://www.dndbeyond.com/sources/basic-rules/combat#DamageTypes) are allowed (case insensitive)
+- Only standard [Damage Types](https://www.dndbeyond.com/sources/basic-rules/combat#DamageTypes) are allowed (case insensitive).
-- Character defenses are applied in the following order: immunity to the damage type, modifiers (out of scope for this demo), one resistance for the damage type, one vulnerability for the damage type
+- Character defenses are applied in the following order: immunity to the damage type, modifiers (out of scope for this demo), one resistance for the damage type, one vulnerability for the damage type.

 ## Misc Notes, Areas for Improvement